B33pl0p/ioe-oop/README.md

 # ioe-oop

-Lab Reports for Object Oriented Programming in C++
+Solutions to Lab exercises for course **Object Oriented Programming in C++** [CT 501] in IOE.
+Also includes solutions to past exam papers.